ST editor tells Lee Kuan Yew’s daughter to be happy that “we don’t spit on your dad’s grave”

 In the first place, this Singapore is LKY Singapore, not the people Singapore! because this Singapore is one man vision how a country should be and that is CHASING MONEY AFTER MONEY AS A WAY OF LIFE and not Art as Part of Living.
 And do you know why?
 Singapore is run as a Corporation, not a Nation.

 Let me share with you this article sends to me by a Malaysian from Facebook to my messenger.
 Instead of finding out where we were wrong during nation-building Singaporeans blamed others for our setback.
+And now because the government is feeling the hit and one of the Ministers said, “Don’t blamed the system instead let’s change it together.”
+Sounds nice right but the PAP government are men with wi=ords and more words, unfortunately:(

 Once KRA Canal is built Singapore will fall even further if we do not start planning ahead for such a scenario…